matiasngf/experiment-hmr/README.md

 ## [./react-refresh-hot-middleware](./react-refresh-hot-middleware/)

-React refresh using a custom server
+React refresh using a custom server.

 Uses:
 - `react-refresh`